 01. Wix: The best website builder for just $3.54/ £3 per month (opens in new tab)

 Build your own website the easy way, with Wix.
-Choose from 500+ templates, customise with your own content, and you'll soon have your own site online, at a bargain monthly price.
+Choose from 500+ templates, customise with your own content, and you'll soon have your own site online for a bargain monthly price.
+There's also a free version if you don't need a custom URL.

 02. HostGator: Simple to use and great value (opens in new tab)